cmccurley22/cmccurley22/README.md

 ### Hi there 👋

 I'm Kate McCurley, a sophomore at Olin College of Engineering 😄

-Some of the things I'm working on include:
-- 📡 Research with the [Olin Satellite + Spectrum Technology & Policy Group](https://github.com/OSSTP) developing a satellite interference calculator
-- 🤖 Autonomous robotics research at Olin College

 <!--
 **cmccurley22/cmccurley22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.